 Fishing mortalities and spawning stock sizes have been evaluated against maximum sustainable yield (MSY) and precautionary approach (PA) reference points, and the status of these stocks has also been assessed relative to safe biological limits.
-Most of the Baltic stocks that are analytically assessed (category 1) are fished at rates at or below $F{MSY}$ (Figure 10), also according to Marine Strategy Framework Directive (MSFD) D3C1 and D3C2 good environmental status (GES) boundaries (Figure 11), but reference points have not been set for most stocks.
-The MSFD descriptors show that there is an issue with the reproductive capacity of the stocks which is largely driven by sprat landings (Figure 11).
+A small majority of the Baltic stocks that are analytically assessed (category 1) are fished at rates at or above F{MSY} (Figure 10), also according to the Marine Strategy Framework Directive (MSFD) D3C1 and Good Environmental Status (GES) boundaries.
+However, most of the stocks are fished within the D3C2 boundaries that considers the reproductive capacity of the stocks (Figure 11).
+There are some stocks for which fishing pressure and stock size reference points are not yet available.
+The MSFD descriptors show that majority of the landings is from stocks with full reproductive capacity, which is largely driven by landings of sprat and herring in subdivisions 25-29 and 32, excluding the Gulf of Riga (Figure 11).
 Overall fishing mortality (F) for benthic and pelagic fish stocks has reduced since the early 2000s (Figure 12).
-A number of stocks are currently being exploited above $F{MSY}$ , namely western cod, herring in the Gulf of Riga and sprat in the Baltic Sea (Figure 13).
+A number of stocks are currently being exploited above F{MSY}, namely eastern and western cod, herring stocks in the Gulf of Bothnia, in the central Baltic, and in the western Baltic, as well as sprat in the Baltic Sea and Sole (Solea solea) in subdivisions 20-24.
 Annex 1 contains a full list of the stocks included in these figures.